If you’ve read this one before, you know there’s room for additions.

-Blotters – Who told them that they could rinse out their glasses and turn them upside down on my white tablecloth?
+Blotters – Who told them that they could rinse out their glasses and turn them upside down on my tablecloth?
+Oh, those dirty rings!

 Bell Ringers – These guys must love to ring the bell for the Salvation Army at Christmas, because they spend the rest of the year rinsing their glasses; then, shaking them all over the event like they’re ringing the bell for the poor kids who might not have a Christmas without their monumental efforts.
 My friend Dan likes to call them Flicker Dorks, but Bell Ringers works, too.

 The Whole World’s a Phone Booth – They think they’re alone.
 The tent has 1,000 people in it, but they’re so lonely that they have to call friends to tell them how much they’re missed; meanwhile, they’re missing the tasting.
 And, with the constant drone of the murmuring crowd, how much can anyone really hear… and who cares!

 Dish Washers – Where do these guys get off thinking that my ice tub is their kitchen sink?
 Each and every person adds more spit than the last.
 And when you tell them that they’re about the tenth person to wash their glass, they just shrug.
 Yeooooow!

 Garbage People – Where do these guys get off thinking that my spit bucket is their trashcan?
 I pity the guys whose job it is to empty the spit wine into a sink.
 Before they do, they have to remove toothpicks, napkins, paper plates, left over food, etc.